oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

 import Prelude
 ```

 A while ago I read [this](https://www.reddit.com/r/haskell/comments/63a4ea/fast_total_sorting_of_arbitrary_traversable/) post on reddit (by David Feuer), about sorting traversables, and I was inspired to write some pseudo-dependently-typed Haskell.
 The post (and subsequent [library](https://github.com/treeowl/sort-traversable)) detailed how to use size-indexed heaps to perform fast, total sorting on any traversable.
-I ended up with a [library](https://github.com/oisdk/type-indexed-queues) which has a bunch of size-indexed structures, each verified for structural correctness.
-I also included non-indexed versions for comparisons (as well as benchmarks, tests, and all that good stuff).
+I ended up with a [library](https://github.com/oisdk/type-indexed-queues) which has five size-indexed heaps (Braun, pairing, binomial, skew, and leftist), each verified for structural correctness.
+I also included the non-indexed implementations of each for comparison (as well as benchmarks, tests, and all that good stuff).

 The purpose of this post is to go through some of the tricks I used and problems I encountered writing a lot of type-level code in modern Haskell.